-- 4. Financial coaching and consumer counseling - a) Encourage lending institutions to offer classes on financial education. - b) Identify and provide opportunities for individuals to participate in and one-on-one financial counseling and coaching programs.
+- 4. Financial coaching and consumer counseling - a) Encourage lending institutions to offer classes on financial education. - b) Identify and provide opportunities for individuals to participate in oneon-one financial counseling and coaching programs.

+IV.
 Pre-Award Requirements

-C. Organizational Eligibility
+A. Organizational Eligibility